HyperPose: Hypernetwork-Infused Camera Pose Localization and an Extended Cambridge Landmarks Dataset: APRs using Hypernetworks

 \subsection{Implementation Details}

-In our shared convolutional backbone architecture, we employed an EfficientNet-B0 \cite{pmlr-v97-tan19a}.
-This model outperforms the accuracy of most existing convolutional neural networks and boasts improved efficiency.
-It consists of multiple levels of reduction, each representing activation maps with a reduced spatial resolution and an increased network depth.
+The shared backbone uses EfficientNet-B0 \cite{pmlr-v97-tan19a,efficientnet-pytorch}.
 We used the activation maps of two endpoints (reduction levels) as input for our position and orientation branches: $m_{rdct4}\in \mathbb{R} ^{14\times 14\times 112}$ and $m_{rdct3}\in \mathbb{R}^{28\times 28\times 40} $, respectively.
-According to the method described in \cite {ShavitFerensIccv21}, we applied linear projections on each activation map to a common depth dimension of $C_{M}^{Out}=256$ and learned the positional encoding of the same depth.
-Our implementation of the EfficientNet model is based on an open-source version \cite{efficientnet-pytorch}.
-In both the main network and the hypernetwork, we incorporated six-layer Transformer Encoders in each branch (position and orientation).
-Each block consists of a MHA layer with four heads, followed by an MLP that preserves the input dimension.
+Following \cite {ShavitFerensIccv21}, we applied linear projections on each activation map to a common depth dimension of $C_{M}^{Out}=256$ and learned the positional encoding of the same depth.
+The regression heads in the main network consist of two-layer MLPs with input and output layers.
+The input layer dimension is 1024 for both the position and orientation, while the output dimensions are 3 and 4, respectively.

+\textbf{Single-Scene APR.} For both the baseline APR and the HyperPose extension of the AtLoc \cite{wang2020atloc} model, the hypernetwork for the position branch generates weights for an MLP with a dimension of 256, while the orientation hypernetwork produces weights of 512 dimensions.

+\textbf{Multi-Scene APR.} In contrast to \cite{ShavitFerensIccv21}, we incorporated four-layer (instead of six) Transformers in each branch (position and orientation) within the main network architecture.
+Each block consists of an MHA layer with four heads, followed by an MLP that preserves the input dimension.
 A dropout rate of $p=0.1$ was applied to each MLP layer.
-The output dimension of the Transformer-Encoders in the main network was set to $ C_{M}^{Out}=256$, while in the hypernetwork it was increased to $ C_{H}^{Out}=512$.
+The output dimension of each Transformer in the main network was $C_{M}^{Out}=256$.
 The position and orientation branches of the hypernetwork generate the weights of three regression layers: input, hidden, and output.
 The number of weights in the position and orientation branches differ.
-The hypernetwork's position branch produces the weights for an MLP with dimensions 512, 256, and 3, while the orientation branch generates weights for an MLP with dimensions 512, 512, and 4.
-The weights generated by the hypernetwork are then incorporated into the regression heads of the main network to estimate the position and orientation of the input query image.
+The hypernetwork's position branch produces the weights for an MLP with dimensions 256, 128, and 3, while the orientation branch generates weights for an MLP with dimensions 512, 512, and 4.
+The weights generated by the hypernetwork are then put into the regression heads of the main network to estimate the position and orientation of the input query image.
 The input and hidden layers of the regression head utilize the Swish activation function.